jmkristian/AREDN-dnsmore/README.md

 # AREDN-dnsmore
-Here is software to enhances the DNS service in an AREDN network.
+Here is software to enhance the DNS service in an AREDN network.

 Standard DNS servers are connected to the AREDN network.
 See server/README.txt for directions for setting up a DNS server on Ubuntu or Debian.